kasimrehman/cloud-adoption-framework/docs/ready/landing-zone/design-area/azure-billing-microsoft-customer-agreement.md

 - An organization can have a variety of structures, such as functional, divisional, geographic, matrix, or team.
 Use organizational structures to map your organization to your agreement hierarchy.
 Invoice sections are suitable for most scenarios.

-- If your business domain has independent IT capabilities, create a new invoice section for IT.
+- If your business domain has independent IT capabilities, create a new invoice section for each.

 - Don't ignore notifications sent to the contact email address.
 Microsoft sends important prompts to this address.